Tatounee/simple_eval/README.md

 # simple_eval
-A parser and evaluator for mathematical expressions
+A parser and evaluator for mathematical expressions write in Rust.